hguangshuai/EMI-Net/README.md

 Model training results may slightly differ between CPU and GPU due to differences in floating point computation precision and parallelization behavior.
 These variations are typically minor.

+**Performance Note:** When using all data with LS40S GPU for training, the test set MAE is around 1.91.

 ---

 ## 🛠 Usage